chasenunez/DEVO_validator/README.md

 else:
     print("Data has errors:", package.errors)
 ```
+If, after running the custom schema, there are still errors, the dataset can be sent back to the researchers for correction with the helpful output from frictionless.

 ### 7. **Conclusion**

 By implementing **Frictionless**, WSL can streamline data quality assurance and control for EnviDat, empowering both researchers and IT staff: